clojuredocs/guides/README.md

 end of it, noting that you are the original author.
 If you have made substantial contributions to an existing document, you might add your name to the `# Contributors` section.
-All contributors are encouraged to add their name to the CONTRIBUTORS file.
+All contributors are encouraged to add their name to the `CONTRIBUTORS.md` file.

-When making changes to an existing document, please attempt to stay true to the author's original style and intent.
-If you chafe at this idea, you might consider writing your own separate document for inclusion in this collection. `:)`